hero

 Cristo Rei is a towering statue of Christ located in Lisbon, Portugal.
 Standing at 110 meters tall, it offers breathtaking panoramic views of the city and the Tagus River.
 A symbol of faith and a popular tourist attraction, it is a must-visit landmark in Lisbon.

-Everything you should know about Lisbon
+Everything you should know about Lisboa

 What is Lisbon known for?